Staff

 Alessandro has over 15 years’ experience managing operations for charity organisations, from leisure and medical centres to art institutions.
 He grew up in Parma, Italy where he gained his Architecture Technician diploma.
 He worked as a designer and quantity surveyor for 7 years.
 For challenges new, he moved to London in 2005 and has since then been committed to and involved in delivering support for its diverse community’s wellbeing and development.
 Alessandro is very passionate about sports, historical buildings, gardens and photography.

-We are delighted to welcome Will Cole as the Programme Director of One Southwark, which is The Giving Scheme for Southwark.
-Will started at United St Saviour’s in September 2021.
+Will started at United St Saviour’s in September 2021, as the Programme Director of One Southwark, which is The Giving Scheme for Southwark.
 He is a Youth Work Professional with over 15 years’ experience working with Young People across London.

 Will moved into Southwark as a young boy and lived on both the Heygate and Rockingham Estates where he benefitted from the resources and support local youth organisations offered.
 He has since dedicated his career to giving back such support to the community.